 Here are the types of business entities you’ll issue a 1099 to:

 - Limited liability companies (that aren’t taxed as corporations)

 When it comes to taxes, sole proprietorships, general partnerships, and limited liability companies (LLCs) are considered pass-through entities (unless an LLC files to be taxed as a corporation).
 This means that any income is taxed on an individual’s tax return, as opposed to the business itself.

-Here are the businesses that usually don’t get a 1099-MISC form:
+Here are the businesses that usually don’t get a 1099-NEC form: